rajeshv23/twydev.github.io/_posts/2019-07-24-domain-driven-design-fundamentals.md

 **Domain-Driven Design Fundamentals** - Steve Smith and Julie Lerman, accessed on PluralSight 2019 {: .notice--primary}

-Great course that steps through the DDD process with a simple appointment scheduling software.
-Dog pictures used in the demo is a bonus.
+I think so far this is the only course I have given a 5-star rating on PluralSight.
+Extremely clear explanations with walk through of source code applying concepts of DDD.
+This is an introductory course that I would highly recommend.
+The dog pictures used in the demo is a plus!

 ___